 A C/C++ shared library interface is a collection of functions dynamically loaded by an application at run time.
 Using a shared library has the advantage of packaging multiple library functions into one interface.
 In addition, MATLAB manages data type conversions.

-Call C++ Library Functions - To call functions in a C++ shared
+Call C++ Library Functions - To call functions in a C++ shared library, use the

-clib package described in C++ Libraries in MATLAB.
+clibnamespace described in Call C++ from MATLAB.

 Whenever possible, choose the C++ interface over the C-only interface.
 For information about C++ support, see these limitations.